The Birthday Party (1968 film): Shooting

+Reception

 Critical reception

+The Los Angeles Times called it "a superbly funny film to watch."
+Variety called it an "unemotional film" with "too much dialogue".

 In his film review, published in The Nation on 6 January 1969, critic Harold Clurman described the film as "a fantasia of fear and prosecution," adding that "Pinter's ear is so keen, his method so economic and so shrewdly stylized, balancing humdrum realistic notations with suggestions of unfathomable violence, that his play succeeds in being both funny and horrific".

 The reviewer of the London Evening Standard observed, in a description of the film published on 12 February 1970, that the film, like the play, is "a study of domination that sows doubts, terrors, shuddering illuminations and terrifying apprehensions inside the four walls of a living-room in a seaside boarding-house where Stanley, (Robert Shaw), the lodger, has taken refuge from some guilt, crime, treachery, in fact Some Thing never named".

 Box office

 The film earned rentals of $50,000 in North America and $350,000 in other countries.
 After all costs were deducted, it recorded an overall loss of $725,000.
+"On the first day we did one hundred and ten dollars worth of business," recalled Sherick.

+Edgar Sherick later said "I thought it was a good picture but nobody would pay any money to go see it."

+"We took it out of release," said Scherick.
+"There was no point in spending any more money."

-However, Friedkin later said it was "a film of which I'm proud.
+Friedkin later said it was "a film of which I'm proud.
 The cast played it to perfection.
 With the exception of an occasional over-the-top directorial flourish I think I captured Pinter's world.
 The time I spent with him and the many conversations we had were the most invaluable and instructive of my career."